The Connection Between Low Self-Esteem and Substance Abuse Among Teens

 Why Self-Esteem and Addiction Go Hand-in-Hand

 Foundations built upon low self-esteem are dangerous because teenagers, in an attempt to feel fulfilled and acknowledged, will seek validation in the wrong places.
 Many teenagers experiment with drugs and alcohol to fit in with the crowd; the feeling of “belonging” becomes misappropriated with perpetuating substance abuse.

-Escaping the psychological pain of low-self esteem continues manifesting in abusing one’s substance of choice — until the adolescent body becomes physically dependent upon the addictive substance and a full-bodied substance use disorder is developed.
-Abuse of legally prescribed medicines also place teens at risk for addiction.
+Escaping the psychological pain of low self-esteem continues manifesting in abusing one’s substance of choice — until the adolescent body becomes physically dependent upon the addictive substance and a full-blown substance use disorder is developed.
+Abuse of legally prescribed medicines also places teens at risk for addiction.

 - Soothe anxiety

 - Quiet noisy thoughts; in some cases, to stop auditory hallucinations

 Without being aware of underlying disorders and their symptoms, high schoolers and parents are at a severe disadvantage, and lose out on valuable treatment time.
 The earlier one begins treatment — even before the development of a “full-blown” substance use disorder — the better teens recover.

 Early treatment saves adolescents and their parents from the anguish and confusion of living with an undiagnosed mental health disorder into early adulthood.
 Waiting to pursue treatment may stunt personal growth, career ambitions, and psychological well being.